xiaoxiao921/lovely-injector/README.md

 - Use `pattern` patches to surgically embed code at specific locations within the target.
 Supports `*` (matches 0 or more occurrences of any character) and `?` (matches exactly one occurrence of any character) wildcards.
 - Use `regex` patches *only* when the pattern patch does not fulfill your needs.
 This is basically the pattern patch but with a backing regex query engine, capture groups and all.
 - Use `copy` patches when you need to copy a large amount of position-independent code into the target.
-- Use `module` patches to inject a lua module into the game's runtime.
-Note that this currently only supports single file modules, but this should be changing soon.

 ### Patch files

-Patch files are loaded from mod directories inside of the mod folder (`MOD_DIR`).
-Lovely will load any patch files present within `MOD_DIR/ModName/lovely/` or load a single patch from `MOD_DIR/ModName/lovely.toml`.
+Patch files are loaded from plugins directory.
+Lovely will load any patch files present within `plugins/ModName/lovely/` or load a single patch from `plugins/ModName/lovely.toml`.
 If multiple patches are loaded they will be injected into the game in the order in which they are found.

-Paths defined within the patch are rooted by the mod's directory.
-For example, `core/deck.lua` resolves to `MOD_DIR/ModName/core/deck.lua`.
+Paths defined within the patch are rooted by the folder of the toml patch file.
+For example, `core/deck.lua` resolves to `plugins/ModName/core/deck.lua`.

 ### Patch targets